-Kirby has been an established community for more than fifty years.
+Kirby has been an established community for over 66 years.
 The City of Kirby, located eight miles west of Randolph Air Force Base on FM 78, and three miles east of Ft.
 Sam Houston Joint Base, is primarily a residential community with a population of approximately 8,300 and occupies about 2 square miles.

 A plantation man from South Carolina, named Kirby, owned land containing large trees, which he cut and used to make railroad ties.
 Kirby selected the area where the City is located to stockpile his railroad ties and when crews needed more, the common remark “Kirby Ties” was used as method of identification.